thiagomarzagao/thiagomarzagao.github.io/_posts/2013-11-16-webscraping-with-selenium-part-4.markdown

 `random.random()` will generate a random number between 0 and 1.
 So we are randomizing the delay between searches, which will vary between 5 and 10 seconds.
 That looks a lot more like human activity than a uniform delay.
 Try doing 100 searches with exactly 5 seconds between them.
 You can't.
 And if you can't do it then you don't want your bot to do it.

 "Then why would I want to webscrape in the first place?
 If the bot can't go faster than I can then what's the point?
 I could simply manually fetch all the content I want."
 You could and you should, if that's at all feasible.
 Building a webscraping bot can take a couple of weeks, depending on the complexity of the website and on whether you have done this before.
-If fetching everything manually would take only a couple of days then there is little reason to do it programmatically.
+If fetching everything manually would take only a couple of minutes then there is little reason to do it programmatically.

-Webscraping is for when fetching everything manually would take weeks or months or years.
+Webscraping is for when fetching everything manually would take days or weeks or months.
 But even then you won't necessarily be done any faster.
 It may still take weeks or months or years for your bot to do all the work (well, hopefully not years).
 The key point is: webscraping is not about finishing faster, it's about freeing you to work on other, more interesting, tasks.
 While your bot is hard at work on LexisNexis or Factiva or any other site you are free to work on other parts of your dissertation, finish a conference paper, or binge-watch House of Cards on Netflix.

 Also, fetching online content manually is error-prone.
 If you are doing it programmatically everything is transparent: you have the code, hence you know exactly what searches were performed.
 You can also log any errors, as we saw in part 3, so if something went wrong you will know all about it: day, hour, search expression, button clicked, etc.